n1ru4l/envelop/packages/plugins/validation-cache/README.md

 This plugins adds simple LRU caching to your `validate`, to improve performance by caching the validation result.

+This plugins improves performance of validating by ~50% (based on benchmarks).

 ## Getting Started

 ```